Space Design Software | Improve Visualization and Efficiency

 Learn how Alika Design uses AutoCAD to speak a common visual language with both contractors and clients.

-See how Studio GLDN uses AutoCAD to deliver personalised building and interior design projects from start to finish.
+See how Studio GLDN uses AutoCAD to deliver personalized building and interior design projects from start to finish.

 Autodesk offers a range of software solutions for designing interior spaces and architectural plans.
 AutoCAD LT is a versatile CAD software widely used for creating detailed 2D floor plans and architectural drawings.
 AutoCAD Architecture toolset are specifically tailored for 2D and 3D architectural design, helping streamline the drawing and design processes.
-Autodesk Revit, a specialised building information modelling (BIM) (US Site) software, allows professionals to create 3D models and comprehensive construction documentation.
-Autodesk 3ds Max is suitable for creating detailed 3D visualisations of interior spaces.
+Autodesk Revit, a specialized building information modeling (BIM) software, allows professionals to create 3D models and comprehensive construction documentation.
+Autodesk 3ds Max is suitable for creating detailed 3D visualizations of interior spaces.
 These Autodesk software options cater to many users, from professionals to DIY enthusiasts.

 You can create floor plans online using a variety of web-based tools and software platforms.
 These online options offer user-friendly interfaces and features for designing floor plans, ranging from simple 2D layouts to more sophisticated 3D designs.
 Autodesk offers AutoCAD Web as a web-based floor design tool.